-Joint aspiration refers to removing fluid from the space around a joint using a needle and syringe.
-This is usually performed under a local anesthetic to either relieve swelling or to obtain fluid for analysis to diagnose a joint disorder and/or problem.
+Joint aspiration is a procedure to remove fluid from the space around a joint using a needle and syringe.
+This is usually done under a local anesthetic either to relieve swelling or to obtain fluid for analysis to diagnose a joint disorder and/or problem.

-Joint aspiration is usually performed on the knee.
+Joint aspiration is most often done on the knee.
 However, fluid can also be removed from other joints, such as the hip, ankle, shoulder, elbow, or wrist.

 Other related procedures that may be used to help diagnose joint problems include X-ray, bone scan, magnetic resonance imaging (MRI), computed tomography (CT scan), arthroscopy, and arthrography.
 Please see these procedures for additional information.

 Joint aspiration may be done to diagnose and assist in the treatment of joint disorders and/or problems.
 By analyzing the fluid, the following conditions may be diagnosed: